peteroupc/peteroupc.github.io/random.md

 ----

 In the limited cases where existing solutions are inadequate, a **programming language API** could implement cryptographic and statistical RNGs by filling one or more memory units (such as 8-bit bytes) completely with random bits.
-Such an API is RECOMMENDED to be reasonably fast for most applications, and to be safe for concurrent use by multiple threads whenever convenient.
-If the API implements an automatically-initialized RNG, it SHOULD NOT allow applications to initialize that same RNG with a seed for repeatable "randomness"<sup>[**(13)**](#Note13)</sup> (it MAY provide a separate PRNG to accept such a seed, provided it documents how that PRNG works).

 > **Example:** A C language API for an RNG could look like the following: `int random(uint8_t[] bytes, size_t size);`, where `bytes` is a pointer to an array of 8-bit bytes, and `size` is the number of random 8-bit bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.

+If an API implements an automatically-initialized RNG, it SHOULD NOT allow applications to initialize that same RNG with a seed for repeatable "randomness"<sup>[**(13)**](#Note13)</sup> (it MAY provide a separate PRNG to accept such a seed).
+If an API provides a PRNG that an application can seed for repeatable "randomness", that PRNG SHOULD be _stable_ and documented; the same is true for any methods the API provides that use that PRNG (such as shuffling and Gaussian number generation).

 My document on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html) includes details on ten uniform random number methods.
 In my opinion, a new programming language's standard library ought to include those ten methods separately for cryptographic and for statistical RNGs.
 That document also discusses how to implement other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or weighted distribution) or fall within a given range.